Satyricon (band)

 Satyricon is a Norwegian black metal band formed in Oslo in 1991.
-Satyr and Frost have been the band's core members since 1993.
+Satyr and Frost have been the band's core members since 1993, and its only official members since 1997.
 The band's first three albums typify the Norwegian black metal style.
 Since its fourth album in 1999, the band has strayed from this style and included elements of traditional heavy metal in their sound.
 Satyricon was the first Norwegian black metal band to join a multi-national record label (EMI).

 History

 The band were formed in 1990 as Eczema by the bassist Wargod and drummer Exhurtum.
 In 1991, they decided to start playing black metal and change the band name to Satyricon.
 Satyr (Sigurd Wongraven) then joined the band.
-After the first demo All Evil, Exhurtum was kicked out of the band because he "preferred hanging out with my girl at the time rather than kicking down gravestones together with the band", while Wargod left the music scene and became a UN soldier afterwards.
+After the first demo All Evil, Exhurtum was kicked out of the band because he "preferred hanging out with [his] girl at the time rather than kicking down gravestones together with the band", while Wargod left the music scene and became a UN soldier afterwards.
 Remaining members Satyr and Lemarchand hired the drummer Frost (Kjetil-Vidar Haraldstad) as a session musician and recorded their second and last demo, The Forest Is My Throne.
 Shortly after this, Lemarchand also left the band.
 But before leaving the band he recorded guitars (uncredited on the booklet) for the first full-length album, Dark Medieval Times.
 In the meantime, Frost was being "promoted" as a permanent member and had recorded drums for the aforementioned album.
 Satyricon have—with two exceptions—been a two-man band ever since: from 1993–1996, Tomas Thormodsæter 'Samoth' Haugen from Emperor was the bassist and guitarist of Satyricon, and participated in the recording of their second album, The Shadowthrone; and later, in 1996, Darkthrone member Nocturno Culto (Ted Skjellum, known as "Kveldulv" during Satyricon's period) became guitarist on the third full-length Satyricon album, Nemesis Divina.

 Rebel Extravaganza, Satyricon's fourth album, was released in 1999.
 During this period Satyr drastically changed his look by shaving off his hair, as seen in the photoshoot for the album as well as their live performances around this time.

 In April and May 2000, Satyricon toured as a supporting band for Pantera.
 Phil Anselmo has spoken of his love for black metal numerous times, and has participated in Eibon with Satyricon frontman Satyr.
 They used to be signed with Daron Malakian's music label EatUrMusic.

 Their fifth studio album Volcano was released in 2002 and won four awards: the Norwegian Grammy for Best Metal Album, an Alarm award for the track "Fuel for Hatred" in the category Song of the Year, the Alarm Award for Metal Album of the Year and The Oslo award for Best Overall Album.